Jeevanth/VIdjot/README.md

 # VIdjot
-a website to dtore text  data
+a website to store text  data